corda/cash-issuer/README.md

   without having to use a real bank account.
 * The MockMonzo bank will create realistic-ish transactions at random intervals.
+* The transactions created by the MockMonzo bank come from five pre-defined bank account numbers, which are:

+        Account number: 13371337, sort code: 442200
+        Account number: 12345678, sort code: 873456
+        Account number: 73510753, sort code: 059015
+        Account number: 34782115, sort code: 022346
+        Account number: 90143578, sort code: 040040

+  When following the instructions below, add one of these banks accounts to NodeA.

 ## Getting started